Staff and Board

 Susan was trained as a professional medical illustrator and was on the staff of the University of South Carolina School of Medicine prior to entering private practice.

-Justin Lucey enjoys a good professional reputation in the community as a construction and complex transaction litigator.
+Justin Lucey is the founder of Lucey Law Firm in Mount Pleasant.
+He enjoys a good professional reputation in the community as a construction and complex transaction litigator.
 He has served as Plaintiff's counsel in dozens of defective construction cases, involving large groups of townhomes, condominium complexes, primary and secondary residences, low-rise and mid-rise buildings, and residential and commercial structures.
-His Mount Pleasant-based firm is reputed to have two of the three largest residential construction settlement recoveries in the state of South Carolina.
+His firm is reputed to have two of the three largest residential construction settlement recoveries in the state of South Carolina.

 December 4, 1949 - August 7, 2010